 The S&P 500, or the Standard and Poor's 500, is a U.S. stock market index based on the market capitalizations of 500 of the largest companies having common stock listed on the NYSE and NASDAQ stock exchanges.
-It is one of the most commonly followed equity indexes, and it is a fair representation of the U.S. stock market as a whole.
+It is one of the most commonly followed equity indexes and it is a fair representation of the value of the U.S. stock market as a whole.

 Current Stock Markets

 |US SP 500||1878.61 +0.17%|